Information Technology Use Policy

 Holmes Community College is dedicated to providing the best possible services to its employees and students and is committed to ensuring that the information system resources are used appropriately for the purposes they are intended.
 This policy governs the use of all computers, computer-based communications, networks, and all related equipment (including career/technical equipment) administered by Holmes Community College, referred to hereafter as Holmes CC.
 This policy is designed to help you understand the expectations for the use of the resources provided.
 Restrictions placed on use are to protect the resources and integrity of the network and to comply with all local, state, and federal laws and regulations.
 By using these facilities and equipment the user acknowledges consent to abide by this policy.

 An authorized user is defined as any employee, student, or guest that has completed the ITUP Agreement Form and/or has been approved by the Information Technology Department, referred to hereafter as IT.
 For students, the agreement form will be part of the enrollment application.
+Inactive student accounts undergo periodic deletion.
+For security reasons, please refrain from storing personal information in these accounts.

 Appropriate and Acceptable Use